em2898.epiquest.co.uk

 T-Scanner

-Based on the same algorithm and MHC-specific matrices as EpiQuest-T, T-Scanner lets the user compare the antigenicity ("strength") of multiple epitope sequences, isolated by some other way.
-Originally, the program was developed for functional ranking of the epitopes isolated from a donor's cells, but can also be successfully used to rank the epitopes predicted by other programs (i.e. by approaches based on prediction proteosomal cleavage or MHC-binding)
+Utilizing the same algorithm and MHC-specific matrices as EpiQuest-T, T-Scanner allows users to compare the antigenicity ("strength") of multiple epitope sequences isolated through various methods.
+Originally developed for functional ranking of epitopes isolated from donor cells, the program is also effective in ranking epitopes predicted by other programs, such as those based on proteosomal cleavage prediction or MHC-binding approaches.

 Surface accessibility of protein domains